MARTIMM/gtk-v3/README.md

 # Example

 This example does the same as the example from `GTK::Simple` to show you the differences between the implementations.
-What immediately is clear is that this example is somewhat bigger.
+What immediately is clear is that this example is somewhat longer.
 To sum up;
 ### Pros
   * The defaults of GTK are kept.
 Therefore the buttons are in the proper size compared to GTK::Simple.
   * Separation of callbacks from other code.
 Closures are not needed to get data into the callback code.
 Data can be provided with named arguments to the `register-signal()` method.
   * The package is designed with the usage of glade interface designer in mind.
-So to build the interface by hand is not necessary.
-Use of `GTK::Glade` is then preferable.
+So to build the interface by hand like below, is not necessary.
+Use of `GTK::Glade` is preferable when building larger user interfaces.
-  * No fancy stuff of tapping into channels.
+  * No fancy stuff like tapping into channels.
-  * There is a registration of signals you want to handle.
-This makes it possible to just lookup a signal from the GTK documentation and register your handler with the signal name and some extra data to handle by the callback.
+  * There is a registration of callback methods to process signals like button clicks as well as events like keyboard input and mouse clicks..
 This is not available in `GTK::Simple`.
 The provided way to handle a signal there, is fixed into a method.
 E.g. the button has a 'clicked' method and the container has none while an observer might want to know if an object is inserted into a grid using the 'add' signal.
   * There is also a registration of events to handle e.g. keyboard input and mouse clicks.

 ### Cons
   * The code is larger.
   * Code is somewhat slower.
+  * Not all types of signals are supported yet.
+  * Not all documentation is written.
+  * Not all classes and/or methods are supplied.

 ```
 use v6;